 Utensils matter

 Never use metal.
-Mother-of-pearl, horn, or glass spoons preserve flavor and are the standard in professional kitchens.
+Mother-of-pearl spoons preserve flavor and are the standard in professional kitchens.

 Pairings matter